EdwardLin2014/A-Simple-Heuristic-based-PT-algorithm/README.md

 # A-Simple-Heuristic-based-PT-algorithm

 ## Getting Started
-This is the source code to reproduce the results stated at my Interspeech 2017 conference paper
+This is the source code to reproduce the results stated at my Interspeech 2017 conference paper.

 Kin Wah Edward Lin, Hans Anderson, Clifford So, Simon Lui.
-"Sinusoidal Partials Tracking for Singing Analysis Using the Heuristic of the Minimal Frequency and Magnitude Difference" The 18th Annual Conference of the International Speech Communication Association (Interspeech), Stockholm, Sweden.
+(2017) "Sinusoidal Partials Tracking for Singing Analysis Using the Heuristic of the Minimal Frequency and Magnitude Difference" The 18th Annual Conference of the International Speech Communication Association (Interspeech), Stockholm, Sweden.